ZeusWPI/contests/README.markdown

 contests
 ========

-Solutions to programming contests we took part it, or stuff we made for practice.
+Solutions to programming contests we took part in, or stuff we made for practice.